-- a. all planting (trees, understorey, groundcover and grasses) in parks and public places to incorporate local indigenous species where possible; - b. planting layout around parks and playgrounds consistent with the principles of Crime Prevention Through Environmental Design, particularly with respect to eliminating concealed areas; and - c. the revision of street tree planting, as necessary, to be consistent with road engineering plans lodged with a construction certificate application. - d. all proposed street trees are to be reviewed against the landscape master plan and are to be placed in a location adequate in size to accommodate the mature size of the tree: - e. due consideration be given to the location of trees and garbage bin pick up locations for future dwellings - f. all trees shall be selected giving regard to the potential for the tree to adversely affect surrounding infrastructure as well as any potential to impede garbage truck access to garbage bins; and - g. details of proposed tree root guards, particularly in public areas adjacent to underground services.
+- a. all planting (trees, understorey, groundcover and grasses) in parks and public places to incorporate local indigenous species where possible; - b. planting layout around parks and playgrounds consistent with the principles of Crime Prevention Through Environmental Design, particularly with respect to eliminating concealed areas; and - c. the revision of street tree planting, as necessary, to be consistent with road engineering plans lodged with a construction certificate application; - d. all proposed street trees are to be reviewed against the landscape master plan and are to be placed in a location adequate in size to accommodate the mature size of the tree; - e. the consistency of proposed planting with the BASIX certificate issued for each dwelling; - f. all trees shall be selected giving regard to the potential for the tree to adversely affect surrounding infrastructure (via leaf as well as any potential to impede garbage truck access to garbage bins; and - g. details of proposed tree root guards, particularly in public areas adjacent to underground services.